Economic Injury Disaster Loan Program (EIDL)

 - Loans by SBA lenders which should help expedite the application and closing process.

 - Each borrower has been in business on February 15, 2020, had employees and paid salaries and taxes or had independent contractors and filed 1099‐MISC for them.

 - Guarantee fees are waived.

 - Loans are non‐recourse to the borrower.
-No personal guarantee or collateral is required.
+No need of personal guarantee or collateral.

-- No requirement that business is has been turned down or unable to obtain credit elsewhere.
+- No requirement that business is down or unable to obtain credit elsewhere.